The Advanced Guide To Consistently Converting More Profitable Motivated House Sellers With PPC Marketing

 Instead of targeting thousands of keywords, focus on what’s proven to drive results over time.

-Be very wary of keywords that sit in your account, spending your money without ever generating a lead or a deal.
+Be very wary of keywords in your account, spending your money without generating a lead or deal.
 It’s OK to cut these out and focus on the proven winners.

 2.)
 Different match types perform very differently.

-The same keyword will perform very differently depending on the match type you’re targeting.
+The same keyword will perform very differently depending on your target match type.

 Let’s check some of the averages for each of the different match types: